People threaten to call ICE on staff of Houston Mexican restaurant after choice to keep mask requirement

 Monica Richards, co-owner of Picos, told the Washington Post the hate they’ve received has been “horrific.”

-Earlier this week, Texas Governor Greg Abbott announced the end of the state’s mask mandate – the decision was met with acclaim from some and condemnation from others.
+Earlier in the week, Texas Governor Greg Abbott announced the end of the state’s mask mandate — the decision was met with acclaim from some and condemnation from others.

 The end of the mandate has left restaurants — and industry that has been decimated by the COVID-19 pandemic — with many more tough choices.
 Now that they can open to full capacity and without masking, should they?